 Intake process: I will conduct four 50 minute intake sessions.
 It is most effective to complete these in 3 weeks or less.

 -1st session: Information gathering, giving immediate feedback on my impressions of the direction we’ll take in therapy.
 After, I’ll send you each a link from the Gottman Institute ($40 directly to the company).
 Once you both complete your assessments, I will receive the results.

 –2nd and 3rd session: 50 minutes with each spouse alone after I’ve received the results of your assessments.
 After the session, I will spend time analyzing the assessments, combined with the information I gather from our first 3 sessions, and identify the strengths and the issues in your marriage that cause marriages to fail (according to Gottman’s 40+ years of research).

 -4th session: I will have a treatment plan specifically tailored to your relationship’s biggest needs.
 This means we’ll identify not only the goals for therapy, but also how I plan to help you reach the goals with a specific plan.

-These assessments are helpful tools that give us important information about your relationship.
-They help us get further, faster in session and enable a structured approach to a healthier relationship.
+Marriage counseling should be no less than every other week until goals are met, and then we can space sessions out to aid in maintenance of new skills and tools.
+The Gottman assessment and treatment plan helps us get further, faster in session and enable a structured approach to a healthier relationship.
 We won’t get lost in this week’s fight.
 My goal is to get you to the place where you don’t need me anymore.

-It is an investment up front, but one that is more efficient and solution-focused.
-In other words, as long as you are both engaged in the process, you’ll have a better relationship more quickly!
+It is an investment (50 minute couple’s sessions are $200), but one that is more efficient and solution focused (Gottman Method), as well as emotion focused (Emotionally Focused Therapy or EFT).
+By utilizing two empirically validated couple’s therapies, I am able to tailor our time to your personalities and your relationship’s needs.
+In other words, as long as you are both engaged in the process and also working at home, you’ll have a better relationship more quickly!